-Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by your plan?
+Section 9.1 What if you're in a hospital or a skilled nursing facility?

-If you are admitted to a hospital or to a skilled nursing facility for a stay covered by the plan, we will generally cover the cost of your prescription drugs during your stay.
+If you are admitted to a hospital or to a skilled nursing facility Original Medicare (or your Medicare health plan, with Part A and B coverage, if applicable) will generally cover the cost of your prescription drugs during your stay.
 Once you leave the hospital or skilled nursing facility, your plan will cover your prescription drugs as long as the drugs meet all rules for coverage described in this chapter.